-I don’t know about you but in our home, you will often find the hubby and I munching away on a nice crisp salad.
-Sometimes we top our salads with grilled chicken or ham and sometimes we top them with crunchy homemade restaurant-style croutons.
+I don’t know about you but in our home, you will often find myself munching away on a nice crisp salad.
+Sometimes I top my salads with grilled chicken or ham and sometimes I top them with crunchy homemade restaurant-style croutons.

-But, no matter how you fix it, salad seems to always be a staple food item, not only in our home but in pretty much any restaurant.
-Which leads me to my next point.
+But, no matter how you fix it, salad seems to always be a staple food item, not only in my home but in pretty much any restaurant.
+This leads me to my next point.

 After the concert, my family enjoyed dinner together at a popular local restaurant.
 After studying the menu, I ended up ordering an amazing salad that was loaded with nothing other than green fruits and vegetables.